Do students have to “qualify” to participate in CTE programs?

-Students should exhibit positive school attendance and conduct at their home schools, while maintaining good academic standing.
-Some CTE programs may have additional application criteria.
-Please discuss details for enrollment with your home school guidance counselor.
+Students should exhibit consistent school attendance and positive behavior at their home schools, while remaining in good academic standing.
+Some CTE programs may require additional application criteria.
+Please review with your home school counselor for details.

-Can students earn a Regents diploma while attending CTE programs?
+Can students earn a Regents diploma while attending CTE?

-Yes, students attending CTE programs are eligible to earn a Regents diploma, an Advanced Regents diploma and all certifications under New York State regulations.
-Students participating in CTE programs earn 3.5 high school credits per year (7 credits total for 2 years).
+Yes, students attending CTE are eligible to earn the following: Advanced Regents diploma; Regents diploma; and Local diploma.
+Students attending CTE will earn 3.5 high school credits per year (7 credits total for 2 years).

-Can students earn college credit while enrolled in a CTC program?
+Can students earn college credit while enrolled in a CTE program?

-Yes, CTE programs have over 50 articulation agreements with more than 20 different colleges, universities and technical schools.
-Students may earn college credits tuition-free, provided they successfully meet the established criteria and matriculate in the colleges with whom HFM has the agreements.
+Yes, CTE has 45 articulation agreements with over 20 different colleges.
+Students may earn these college credits tuition-free, provided they successfully meet the established criteria and matriculate in the colleges with whom we have the agreements.

 What CTE offers